 - 7. Remove the pot from the heat.
 Stir in the clams and the cream and season to taste with black pepper and possibly a pinch of salt (the saltiness of steamers varies).
 If you are not serving the chowder within the hour, let it cool a bit, then refrigerate; cover the chowder after it has chilled completely.
 Otherwise, let it sit at room temperature for up to an hour, allowing the flavors to meld.

 - 8. When ready to serve, reheat the clam chowder over low heat; don’t let it boil.
 Try not to stir too often, because you don’t want to break open the clam bellies.
 Warm the cracklings in a low oven 200°F (90°C) for a few minutes.

 - 9. Ladle the clam chowder into cups or bowls, making sure that the steamers, onions, and potatoes are evenly divided.
-Scatter the cracklings over the individual servings and sprinkle with the chopped parsley and minced chives.
+Scatter the cracklings or bacon over the individual servings and sprinkle with the chopped parsley and oyster crackers.